Archi-Lab/archilab-microk8s/README.md

 ## Namespace creation

-Copy all YAML files in `namespaces` folder to the master and execute for each
+Copy `namespaces` folder to the master and execute:
-file:

 ```
-kubectl create -f ./<namespace>.yaml
+kubectl create -f ./namespaces
 ```